Your Year Abroad

 If you study three languages as part of a BA Modern Languages, you will divide the time between two countries where your 'major' languages are spoken.
 You won't spend a semester in the country of your 'minor' language, but there are a number of summer courses available.

 Your year abroad will be assessed depending on your degree course and what you activity you choose to do.
-The assessment will consist of one - or a combination of - a dissertation or marks from modules studied at your placement university.
+The assessment will consist of one - or a combination of - a oral examination or marks from modules studied at your placement university.